Arafura-class patrol vessel: Design

 The Arafura-class is based on the Lürssen-designed Darussalam-class, operated by the Royal Brunei Navy.
 Each vessel has a gross displacement of 1,640 tonnes, and measures 80 metres long, with a beam of 13 metres and a draft of 4 metres.
 Propulsion power is from two MTU 16V diesel engines rated at 4440kW each, which drive variable pitch propellers and give a top speed of 22 knots, and shipboard electrical power is generated by MAN diesel engines.
 The ship's range is about 4000 nmi, with an endurance of 21 days.
 The standard crew complement is 40 sailors, though up to 20 more can be berthed if required.
 The ships will be deployed with empty space available to install container-mounted systems such as aircraft support and sensors; if fully utilized, the gross displacement could increase to 1,800 tonnes.

 Shipboard armament was originally intended to be a single 40 mm gun and two 12.7 mm guns.
 The 40 mm gun was cancelled in 2021 due to a combination of technical problems and a re-assessment of the threats the ships would face.
 The ships will instead be armed with a Typhoon Weapon Station on an interim basis until a replacement weapon is identified and then acquired.
-In May 2023 it was reported that the RAN was considering purchasing a containerised variant of the C-Dome surface-to-air missile system to improve the Arafura-class's armament.
+In May 2023, it was reported that the RAN was considering purchasing a containerised variant of the C-Dome surface-to-air missile system to improve the Arafura-class's armament.
+In 2024, the Department of Defence decided the class would not have a main gun and changed the operational role of the class.
+The RAN directed that work on the interim Typhoon Weapon Station cease.

 Each vessel carries two 8.5 metre rigid inflatable boats and a single 10 metre boat, which are intended as the primary means of deploying offensive force in the ships' border patrol role.
 A single unmanned aerial vehicle is carried and deployed from an open utility deck.
 Two separate electro-optic targeting systems and three radars are installed and managed by the Saab 9LV system.
 In order to allow the ships to operate in conjunction with allied international forces, each ship is equipped with a unique electronic identifier transponder that allows for communication via the Link 16 network.

 According to the Department of the Defence, while the flight deck will not land helicopters, it can carry weights of up to 11 tonnes.